April 14, 2020 | Last updated: April 14, 2020

 Now, look up the Elastic Beanstalk action in the Amazon action roster:

-Select your AWS region and choose Create an application on the applications list.
+Select your AWS region and choose previously created application from the list and add it to the pipeline

 The deployment pipeline now looks like this: